 You have your website built and running and you even have valuable content there.
-But you just can’t get your site ranked on page 1 of good. .
+But ranking on page 1 of Google is a challenge.
 It’s like everyone has a secret and they’re not sharing.

 “The best place to hide anything is on

 There are many reasons why your great content may not get the traction you thought it would.
 Visitors to your site come from all over the place whether it’s your social media, other websites linking to you, and search engines such as Google.

 If you want to make your content more appealing to Google and other search engines then this article has the secrets you are looking for!

 Word Count for Legal Services

 Search engines want to provide their users with the best content available on the internet.
 There are any number of articles that talk about the different ways to rank, but almost none of them ever discuss how many words your legal service page has.